giuliaago/insilicoFramework/README.md

 1. Download <code>get-obitools.py</code> script available at https://pythonhosted.org/OBITools/_downloads/get-obitools.py
 2. When you have completed the download, move the file <code>get-obitools.py</code> to the folder where install OBITools.
 Run <code>python get-obitools.py</code> to create a new directory named "OBITools-VERSION" (i.e. version stands for the number of latest tool version available), where all the OBITools are installed automatically
 3. Run the script <code>./obitools</code> to activate the OBITools
-4. And finally once you have finish, type <code>exit</code> to disactivate the OBITools
+4. Finally, once you have finish, type <code>exit</code> to disactivate the OBITools

 ## Download sequences with Entrez tools

 Now you can create the database that will be used for the following *in silico* PCR by downloading the sequences of interest according to the information (i.e  target taxa, the barcode marker(s), and primer pairs) found in the literature search.

-To download the target sequences from NCBI database use the command <code>esearch -db nucleotide -query "txidNUM[ORGN] AND GENE" | efetch -format gb > file.gb</code>.
+To download the target sequences from NCBI database use Entrez Direct (EDirect) [[5]](https://www.ncbi.nlm.nih.gov/books/NBK179288/) with the following command <code>esearch -db nucleotide -query | efetch -format</code>.

+Visit EDirect book to explore all the command specific options at https://www.ncbi.nlm.nih.gov/books/NBK179288/

 ## Import sequences as ecoPCR database

 ecoPCR requires a database in the *ecoPCR* format in order to perform analyses.
-To convert the downloaded sequences from *GenBank* format to *ecoPCR* format, use the <code>obiconvert --genbank -t ./TAXO --ecopcrdb-output=file file.gb</code> command.
+To convert the downloaded sequences to *ecoPCR* format, run <code>obiconvert --[inputformat] -t --ecopcrdb-output</code>.

-Note that we choose to download from NCBI resulting in .gb files because the command <code>obiconvert</code> accepts this format.
-Please check which input file format are supported at the page https://pythonhosted.org/OBITools/scripts/obiconvert.html
+Please check which input file formats the command <code>obiconvert</code> supports at the page https://pythonhosted.org/OBITools/scripts/obiconvert.html

 ## Run ecoPCR

 Perform *in silico* PCR on the *ecoPCR* format sequences running the following command:

-<code>ecoPCR -d mydatabase PRIMER_SEQUENCES > file.ecopcr</code>
+<code>ecoPCR -d [mydatabase]</code>

-We decided to add these specific options:
-* -e: Maximum number of mismatches between primer and sequence; if not specified the default value is 0
-* -l: Minimum length of the *in silico* amplified DNA fragment
-* -L: Maximum length of the *in silico* amplified DNA fragment

-Please check all the other options avaialable at the page https://pythonhosted.org/OBITools/scripts/ecoPCR.html
+Please check all the command specific options avaialable at the page https://pythonhosted.org/OBITools/scripts/ecoPCR.html

-<code>ecoPCR -d file -e 3 -l 80 -L 300 \
-   FORWARDPRIMER REVERSEPRIMER > file.ecopcr</code>

-We have decided to:
-* allow a maximum of three errors per primer with the option <code>-e 3</code>
-* have at least 80 bases long outputs with the option <code>-l 80</code>
-* have a maximum length of 200 bases outputs with the option <code>-L 300</code>

-"FORWARDPRIMER" and "REVERSEPRIMER" indicate the sequences of the forward and reverse primers, respectively.

-Run <code>ecotaxstat</code> command to evaluate the primer pairs performance comparing ecoPCR output, i.e. the amplified sequences, to the original ecoPCR database:
+After the amplification, evaluate the primer pairs performance comparing ecoPCR output, i.e. the amplified sequences, to the original ecoPCR database.
+To do so, use this command: <code>ecotaxstat -d [mydatabase]</code>.
+You can add some specific option, check out there: https://pythonhosted.org/OBITools/scripts/ecotaxstat.html

-<code>ecotaxstat -d file -r 29178 file.ecopcr > ecotaxstat_file</code>

-NB file stands for ecoPCR format database, file.ecopcr stands for ecoPCR amplified sequences, ecotaxstat_file is the output of the current command.

 ## Visualization of results

-Extract the list of taxIDs from the ecoPCR outputs, i.e. amplified sequences, using this script: <code>xxx</code>
+Explore and visualize the data generated.
+To do so, use the script <code>xxxxxxxxxxxxxxxx</code> we have developed to extract the list of taxIDs from the ecoPCR outputs. <code>???????????????</code>

-Convert the list of taxIDs to a 6 level rank file using the Taxonomy ID converter module (Module number 2) of the tool <code>ExTaxsI</code>.
-Download ExTaxsI at https://github.com/qLSLab/ExTaxsI
+To convert the taxIDs list generated to a taxonomy list use <code>ExTaxsI</code> “Taxonomy ID converter” module.
+ExTaxsI is an open-source user friendly bioinformatic tool, written in Python 3.7, that you can download and install following the instructions present in its GitHub page https://github.com/qLSLab/ExTaxsI.
+If you want to know more about this tool, see [[3]](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true).

 Now you are ready to visualize the results.
-Use the Visualization module (Module number 2) of <code>ExTaxsI</code> to create scatter plots and sunburst plots from the taxonomy file.
+Use <code>ExTaxsI</code> "Visualization" module to generate a variety of plots from the previous taxonomy file.

-To download and install ExTaxsI, please visit ExTaxsI GitHub page https://github.com/qLSLab/ExTaxsI and follow the instructions.

 ## References